-The Ontario Ministry of Labour has identified a number of contaminants as particularly troublesome and has listed theses as “designated substances” under the Occupational Health & Safety Act.
-Among these are two substances commonly found in older buildings; asbestos and Lead.
+The Ontario Ministry of Labour has identified a number of contaminants as particularly troublesome and has listed these as “designated substances” under the Occupational Health & Safety Act.
+Among these are two substances commonly found in older buildings; asbestos and lead.

-Lead-based paints were commonly used up until the mid-1950s and many buildings have these present.
-Lead is a contaminant which is particularly dangerous for young children who may chew on lead painted surfaces such as window-sills.
-A&A can conduct an assessment of your building for lead based-paints.
+Lead-based paints were commonly used in both residential and commercial buildings up until the mid-1950s and many buildings have these present.
+Lead is a contaminant which is particularly dangerous for young children who may chew on lead painted surfaces such as window sills.
+A&A can conduct an assessment of your building for lead based paints.